West Alabama | Bibb | Best Seasons: Fall | Spring

 Barred Owls and Red-shouldered Hawks are common here.
 Listen for Whip-poor-wills (few) and Chuck-will’s widows in the cleared areas.
 The (presently) open field bordered by the mature woods near the river appears to have potential for American Woodcocks.
 The best place to spot Eastern Screech-Owls is along the Parkway.
 Check for Mississippi Kites from April through August; they breed nearby.
 Red-tailed Hawks and Great Horned Owls are permanent breeding residents, as well as Broad-winged Hawks.

 Living River is a retreat and conference center recently built by a consortium of Birmingham Presbyterian churches to provide the visitor with an outdoor experience.
+The facility requests registration at the front office for all visitors.
+Some of the best birding can be found along the roadway leading to the buildings.
+The road is next to the river and can be very bumpy.

 GPS: 33.1734649 -87.02633449